Shrrutii29/intercityExpressTrains/README.md

 + IntermediateStation: Contains information about intermediatestations, including station ID and name.

-+ Intermediatestation_Schedule: Links stations to routes, indicating order of stops of coaches in routes at intermediatestations and its departure and arrival time at intermediatestations.
++ Intermediatestation_Schedule: Links intermediatestations to routes, indicating order of stops of coaches in routes at intermediatestations and its departure and arrival time at intermediatestations.

 + Ticket: Stores details about tickets, including ticket ID, booking ID, passenger ID, seat number, prices, and discounts.